liqs02/chat-wave/README.md

 ## Functional services
 Chat wave is decomposed into three core microservices.
 All of them have own database and have a different business role.

-Each endpoint used by users are protected by csrf protection provided by Spring Boot.
+Each endpoint used by users are protected by csrf protection provided by spring boot.
 You can disable this protection by setting up a special spring profile on the service (however it is not recommended):
 ```yaml
 spring.profiles.active: CSRF_DISABLE
 ```